manasmbellani/athena-assetnote/README.md

 ## Introduction
 This project contains scripts to interact with Assetnote portal for asset discovery and exposures/indicators.

-It will also be used in near-future to collaborate on building a splunk TA to integrate Assetnote with Splunk.

 ## Setup

 Note that the instructions below assume that `athena-assetnote` has been git cloned in the `/opt` directory on a Linux host.